byterub-pay/byterub-explorer/README.md

-# MoneroV Explorer
+# ByteRub Explorer

-The source code used for the [monerovexplorer.com](https://monerovexplorer.com) website.
-An implementation of a MoneroV blockchain explorer.
+The source code used for the [byterubexplorer.com](https://byterubexplorer.com) website.
+An implementation of a ByteRub blockchain explorer.
-Currently connected to the upcoming monerov daemon and showcases the MoneroV 1:10 blockchain ratio diffrence for all previous and live transactions on Monero mainnet.
+Currently connected to the upcoming byterub daemon and showcases the ByteRub 1:10 blockchain ratio diffrence for all previous and live transactions on Monero mainnet.

-## MoneroV Blockchain Explorer Features
+## ByteRub Blockchain Explorer Features

  - no javascript, no cookies, no web analytics trackers, no images,
  - open sourced,